The Account Model

 • A Merkle root of an on-chain or off-chain record

-• A pointer to a DID document
+• A pointer to a decentralized identifiers (DID) document

-State transitions via Claims
+State Transitions via Claims

 Each such signed operation becomes: